University of Technology Sydney

 a.
 Communicate effectively and appropriately in written and oral academic and professional English

 b.
-Critically analyse behaviours, norms, and values of host and home cultures paying particular attention to current social and cultural issues
+Critically analyse the behaviours, norms, and values of host and home cultures, paying particular attention to work and work-place related practices and interactions

 c.
 Evaluate own culture-based assumptions and how they are informed